Casey Donovan (singer): 2019–present: Chicago, Australia Decides, and The Space podcast

 In 2019 Donovan starred as Mama Morton in the Australian revival of the musical, Chicago, which received positive reviews.

 In November 2019, Donovan was announced as a participant in Eurovision - Australia Decides; in an attempt to represent Australia in the Eurovision Song Contest 2020.
 She performed the track "Proud" in the national final on 8 February 2020 and placed second.

-In 2020, she became a host on The Space podcast.
-It is listed in the "Health & Fitness" category through Nova Podcasts on iTunes.
-Two new short 3- to 4-minute mini-episodes are posted each day by Donovan.
-It is described as a "mindfulness podcast" and a "mini escape each morning and evening with short (and cringe-free) meditations, motivations, and tips on how to improve your day."
-'The Space' is constantly in the Top 3 mindfulness and wellbeing Australian podcast category.
+In 2020, she became a host on The Space podcast, focused on mindfulness and wellbeing.

 In 2021, Donovan appeared as Luna Keys in the third season of the comedy TV series How to Stay Married, alongside Peter Helliar and Lisa McCune.

 In 2022, she returned to the stage in the Australian production of the musical 9 to Five, playing the role of Judy Bernly which toured the Capitol Theatre in Sydney, Lyric Theatre in Brisbane, State Theatre in Melbourne and Festival Theatre in Adelaide.

 In 2023, it was announced that Donovan would play the role of Angelique/Nurse in the Melbourne production of & Juliet at the Regent Theatre.
 She then toured with the show to Singapore, Perth and Sydney.

+Donovan next performed the role of Aunt Deborah in Kimberly Akimbo in 2025, receiving praise for her "scene-stealer" performance.

+Donovan announced that she would be touring Australia in 2026 with a show covering her entire career, This Is Me.

 Personal life

 From 2004, Donovan was the victim of a six-year-long hoax telephone relationship with a persona named Campbell, constructed by a woman named Olga.

-In 2023, Donovan announced she was in a relationship with a woman, whom she met on a dating app during the COVID-19 lockdowns.
+In 2023, Donovan announced she was in a relationship with Renee Sharples, whom she met on a dating app during the COVID-19 lockdowns.
+The pair became engaged in June 2024.
+Donovan identifies as a queer woman.

-Donovan often states her support for the queer community as a queer woman herself.